MJavaadAkhtar/sentiment-analysis-LSTM/README.md

 # Sentiment Analysis using LSTM model
-<div style="padding-left:10px; padding-right:15px;">A LSTM model for sentiment analysis and API provided for those who wants to use LSTM sentiment analysis for their applications.</div>
+<div style="padding-left:10px; padding-right:15px;">An LSTM model for sentiment analysis and API provided for those who want to use LSTM sentiment analysis for their applications.</div>
 <hr>

 ### Table of Contents